VR-Daniel/deg2/README.md

 * Juan D. Vásquez-Restrepo ([@microteiido](https://twitter.com/microteiido))

 ## Version history
+* 1.1.1
+    * Fixed error message "Oops!
+Raster must have the same resolution in the x and y dimensions" when raster resolution differs by more than seven decimal places.
+By default, R displays a maximum of seven digits, so differences beyond that can make raster dimensions look the same.
+If the error appears, it is recommended to resample the raster to make the dimensions match
 * 1.1.0
     * An option for calculating semi-corrected areas based on squared or trapezoidal "cells" was added (see deg2area function help)
 * 1.0.0